enelesmai/odin-on-rails/README.md

     git push https://git.heroku.com/afternoon-caverns-32087.git rails-app:master

-Remember to [remove *.bundle*](https://forum.theodinproject.com/t/having-an-issue-with-git-push-heroku-master/30575) folder so Heroku will create his own bundle when you push your code there, for more information go [here](https://stackoverflow.com/questions/12333224/hartls-chapter-7-when-pushing-to-heroku-pg-is-not-part-of-the-bundle-but-it).
+Finally, before pushing to heroku remember to [remove *.bundle*](https://forum.theodinproject.com/t/having-an-issue-with-git-push-heroku-master/30575) folder so Heroku will create his own bundle when you push your code there, for more information go [here](https://stackoverflow.com/questions/12333224/hartls-chapter-7-when-pushing-to-heroku-pg-is-not-part-of-the-bundle-but-it).

 **Running the program on local machine**